 Compound 2-D model 1-D model

 HCFC-22 0.051 0.049

 HCFC-123 0.022 0.017

 HCFC-124 0.019 0.017

 HCFC-141b 0.10 0.10

 HCFC-142b 0.052 0.057

-$\text{CH}3\text{CCl}3$ 0.015 0.11
+CH_3CCl_3 0.15 0.11

-As noted above, most of the spread in ODP among the CFCs and HCFCs is the result of differences in atmospheric lifetime, number of Cl atoms and molecular weight.
-Were all sources of stratospheric Cl equivalent in the photochemical sense once they reach the stratosphere, (H)CFCs would be completely explained by these factors.
-However, ODPs for several compounds are smaller than would be expected (compare columns 1 and 2 to 3 and 4, respectively, in Table II), while none are significantly larger.
-There are three major reasons for the apparently low ODP values for some (H)CFCs.
+Referring back to Table III and as noted above, most of the spread in ODP among the CFCs and HCFCs is the result of differences in atmospheric lifetime, number of Cl atoms and molecular weight.
+Were all sources of stratospheric Cl equivalent in the photochemical sense once they reached the stratosphere, the ODPs would be completely explained by these factors and columns 1 and 2 in Table III would compare identically to columns 3 and 4, respectively.
+However, ODPs for several compounds are substantially smaller than would be expected on this basis, while none are significantly larger.

-First, most of the HCFCs have a sufficiently short lifetime, by virtue of reaction with tropospheric OH, that they are not well-mixed in the model troposphere at steady state.
+There are three major reasons for the apparently low ODP values.
+First, most of the HCFCs have a sufficiently short lifetime that they are not well-mixed in the model troposphere at steady state.
 The resulting gradient in tropospheric HCFC mole fraction with altitude causes air entering the stratosphere to be slightly depleted in HCFC compared to the atmospheric average, causing the stratospheric Cl and ozone perturbations to be smaller than predicted from lifetime alone.

-Second, mono- and some bi-chlorinated (H)CFCs tend to have higher energy $n \rightarrow \sigma^$ transitions on absorption of uv radiation than poly-chlorinated CFCs, corresponding to smaller uv cross sections around 200 nm and longer stratospheric lifetimes with respect to photodissociation.
+Second, mono- and some bi-chlorinated (H)CFCs tend to have higher energy $n \leftrightarrow \sigma^$ transitions on absorption of uv radiation than poly-chlorinated CFCs, corresponding to smaller uv cross sections around 200 nm and longer stratospheric lifetimes with respect to photodissociation.
 At steady state, in the region of the stratosphere where Cl photochemistry is important for determining ozone abundance, these CFCs are incompletely dissociated.
 This effect also decreases the Cl abundance and subsequent ozone perturbation below the simple prediction based only on total atmospheric lifetime.
 Because stratospheric lifetime is not always directly proportional to total atmospheric lifetime, some short-lived HCFCs show this effect.
 For example, HCFC-22 is about 70% dissociated by 35 km, while CFC-11 is essentially 100% dissociated at that altitude.

-Finally, differences among (H)CFCs in absorption cross sections and reactivity with OH and O(D) produce differences in the profile of the stratospheric inorganic chlorine release with varying effects on ozone-related photochemistry.
+Finally, differences among (H)CFCs in absorption cross sections and reactivity with OH and O(1D) produce differences in the profile of the stratospheric inorganic chlorine release with varying effects on ozone-related photochemistry.
 A combination of effects contributes to differences in ozone change profiles with altitude.
 For example, Figure 1 compares 2-D results for HCFC-22 and CFC-11, for which the globally and annually averaged ozone change is 1%.
 The CFC-11 perturbation (solid line) results in reduced ozone throughout the stratosphere, except for a small positive lobe around 22 km.
 The HCFC-22 perturbation (dashed line) producing an equivalent 1% global ozone loss is roughly 25 times the CFC-11 emission mass flux and exhibits a larger ozone reduction between 35 and 40 km, but also a larger positive lobe in the lower stratosphere.